davehthompson/TranslateDriftChat/README.md

 # Drift Translator App

-Server side application written in Node that listens for message events and translates them in accordance to a site visitors language.
+Server side application written in Node that listens for message events and translates them in accordance to a site visitors language (SV language --> Agent Language && Agent default language --> SV language)

 ### Application Logic